plutoskii/Cute-Panel/README.md

 <br>

-> \[!IMPORTANT]
+> \[!HOWDY]
 >
 > **Star Cute-Panel Repositories** ⭐️
 >
 > Get instant notifications for new releases and updates.
-Your support helps us grow and improve TEN!
+Your support helps us scale and improve Cute-Panel!

 <br>